What is Visual Thinking, and why is it important for businesses today?

 How do you approach a new project with a client?

-Every project begins with an initial conversation to understand the client’s needs.
-This is followed by our Discovery (or scoping sessions) to explore challenges, ask questions around the what, why, how, who and when, and capture key language and ideas.
+Every project begins with a Discovery call to understand the client’s needs.
+This is followed by the Design phase, where our Visual Thinking Session happens to explore challenges, ask questions around the what, why, how, who and when, and capture key language and ideas.
+Our process is designed to be collaborative and iterative, involving drafting and refinement.
+The final output assets can be delivered in both digital and physical formats, always thinking about what comes next!

 Do you only work in person, or can you work virtually too?

-Visual thinking can be delivered in person, virtually or through a hybrid approach.
+Visual Thinking can be delivered in person, virtually or through a hybrid approach.
 Digital scribing works seamlessly in platforms such as Zoom and Teams, and remote collaboration tools enable sketching, feedback and iterations online.
 This flexibility allows us to support our clients globally without the constraints of travel.

 How long does a typical project take?